meli1230/windows_and_linux_vms/README.md

 # Functionalities

-## Windows Server
+## Windows Server (WS) and Windows Client (WC)

+### Making sure they connect
+Before we start doing anything else, you need to first make sure that our VMs work properly and are interconnected.
+In order to do so, you need to power both machines up (they need to be on at the same time), open Command Prompt on both and write the follwoing commands:
+- In WS: ping 192.168.250.1
+- In WC: ping 192.168.250.2

+If you don't see any package loss, then congratulations!
+It works and you may now proceed further.

+### Windows Server

 ##### Domain
-- the server's domain name is domeniu.local
+The server's domain name is domeniu.local and both the client and the server are in that domain.

 ##### Users and groups
-- there are 3 users and 2 groups creaed
+There are 3 users and 2 groups created:
-- user1 and user2 and in group1, while user2 and user3 and in group2
+- user1 and user2 are in group1
+- user2 and user3 are in group2

-##### Make sure they work:
-- in order to be able to ping the main user on Windows Client, make sure that all firewall options and disabled on both the client and the server
-- check the

 ##### Block access to control panel
+There is a policy set on WS that blocks the access to control panel for the users.
+In order to activate it, if it is not already active, follow the steps from the Server Manager window: **tools -> group policy editor -> forest -> domains -> domeniu.local**
+Here

 Group Policy Editor:
 - tools -> gpe -> forest -> domains -> domeniu.local ->